beaverbuilder/assistant/lib/README.md

 # Assistant Plugin Backend

-## Design Philosphy
+## Design Philosophy

 ### MicroKernel Architecture

 Assistant uses a MicroKernel architecture.

-The Microkernel architectural pattern applies to software systems that must be able to adapt to changing system requirements.
+> The Microkernel architectural pattern applies to software systems that must be able to adapt to changing system requirements.
 It separates a minimal functional core from extended functionality, feature specific subsystems, and customer-specific parts.

-The microkernel also serves as a socket for plugging in these extensions and coordinating their collaboration
+> The microkernel also serves as a socket for plugging in these extensions and coordinating their collaboration

-There is a decent article on the subject here: https://viralpatel.net/blogs/microkernel-architecture-pattern-apply-software-systems/
+-- From an article on the subject here:

+https://viralpatel.net/blogs/microkernel-architecture-pattern-apply-software-systems/

 ### SOLID Principles